This article contains affiliate links. We may earn a small commission if you purchase via these links.

 Looking for an economical scope will result in a pathway leading you directly to a quarter century old optics brand - Simmons.
 As optics are trending towards sporting higher, unneeded bells and whistles and consequently, higher, unneeded retail prices, Simmons stays true to the low budget market.

 In fact, their cheapest rifle scope featured in our line-up has a high end feature that you will never see on a low budget scope.
-Simmons doesn’t disappoint if you want the best bang for your buck for as little cost as possible.
+Simmons doesn't disappoint if you want the best bang for your buck for as little cost as possible.
+They even make some of the best scopes for Ruger 10/22.

 If you're looking for the creme de la creme of optics brands, then you've just found one of them.
 Describing Swarovski as "expensive" is a massive understatement.
 If this excites you, then you're most likely never going to go back to any other scope ever again after you've read our reviews.